Wofford Heights, California: History

 I.L.
 Wofford founded the community as a resort in 1948.
 The Wofford Heights post office opened in 1953.
 It was a location for the 1970 biker film Angels Die Hard.

 In 2016 the Erskine and Cedar fires burned more than 77,000 acres and more than 300 structures.
 As of 2019 the Lake Isabella area was considered a "very high fire hazard severity zone" due to desert winds and the nearby Sequoia National Forest.
 In addition, the median age of residents is 62, and many live on narrow roads which would be poor escape routes.

 Demographics

-2010
+Wofford Heights first appeared as a census designated place in the 1980 United States census.

+2020

-At the 2010 census Wofford Heights had a population of 2,200.
+The 2020 United States census reported that Wofford Heights had a population of 2,213.
 The population density was 345.7 PD/sqmi.
-The racial makeup of Wofford Heights was 2,037 (92.6%) White, 6 (0.3%) African American, 41 (1.9%) Native American, 10 (0.5%) Asian, 1 (0.0%) Pacific Islander, 26 (1.2%) from other races, and 79 (3.6%) from two or more races.
-Hispanic or Latino of any race were 156 people (7.1%).
+The racial makeup of Wofford Heights was 82.3% White, 0.0% African American, 2.2% Native American, 0.8% Asian, 0.2% Pacific Islander, 3.4% from other races, and 11.1% from two or more races.
+Hispanic or Latino of any race were 8.9% of the population.

-The whole population lived in households, no one lived in non-institutionalized group quarters and no one was institutionalized.

-There were 1,143 households, 173 (15.1%) had children under the age of 18 living in them, 428 (37.4%) were married couples living together, 110 (9.6%) had a female householder with no husband present, 55 (4.8%) had a male householder with no wife present.
-There were 108 (9.4%) unmarried opposite-sex partnerships, and 13 (1.1%) same-sex married couples or partnerships.
-440 households (38.5%) were one person and 255 (22.3%) had someone living alone who was 65 or older.
-The average household size was 1.92.
-There were 593 families (51.9% of households); the average family size was 2.50.

-The age distribution was 280 people (12.7%) under the age of 18, 111 people (5.0%) aged 18 to 24, 261 people (11.9%) aged 25 to 44, 731 people (33.2%) aged 45 to 64, and 817 people (37.1%) who were 65 or older.
-The median age was 58.3 years.
-For every 100 females, there were 97.0 males.
-For every 100 females age 18 and over, there were 97.7 males.

-There were 1,924 housing units at an average density of 317.6 per square mile, of the occupied units 866 (75.8%) were owner-occupied and 277 (24.2%) were rented.
-The homeowner vacancy rate was 4.7%; the rental vacancy rate was 15.9%.
-1,613 people (73.3% of the population) lived in owner-occupied housing units and 587 people (26.7%) lived in rental housing units.